LMSC-NTappy/nanodescript/README.md

 stl files and slice them, create the `descript_output` directory if it does not exist already.
 Inside, it will create a `<library>_job.gwl` file named after your library containing nanoscribe-ready code.

-Then, you can open the library with DeScribe and generate the 3D preview to verify the output before running it.
+Then, you can open the job with DeScribe and generate the 3D preview to verify the output before running it.

 Basic help and command line options can be accessed with